 In 1987 a restaurant in Madrid, Zalacaín, became the first Spanish restaurant to be given three Michelin stars.
 It signified a new recognition for high-end Spanish cuisine.
 The Barcelona Olympic Games in 1992 further focused attention on Spain.
 By then Ferran Adrià was cooking at El Bulli, an establishment that in 2002 was named the world’s best restaurant.

 As well as high-end cuisine, there was increasing interest in a more casual feature of Spanish eating: tapas.
 Mo Vida was launched as Australians were rediscovering tapas and claimed credit for kick-starting the trend towards shared plates.

 There had been Spanish restaurants in Melbourne since the first wave of Spanish immigration during the gold rush.
 Other cities, too, had cafés and restaurants run by these early immigrants, many of whom hailed from Catalonia.
 In 1958, the Australian and Spanish governments signed an agreement to provide assisted passage for immigrants.
-Around 28,000 Spanish people came to Australia as a result with numbers peaking in 1963.
+As a result, around 28,000 Spanish people came to Australia with numbers peaking in 1963.